astra-mt/khonsu/README.md

 ---

 Open the file `bluetooth.ino` within the Arduino IDE, then load it on the board and run it.
-Open the serial plotter to see the received data.
+Open the serial plotter to see the received data, and choose the option `Both NL & CR`.

 A list of commands can be acquired by sending the command `AT+HELP`.
 Some of those don't work.
 That command and others can be found in the [Notion AT-09 Documentation](https://www.notion.so/astra-team/Documentation-of-bluetooth-module-AT-09-4bb4d29fb7db46d291fcfd81fea8ce22) that contains all the tested commands we've been able to send.